EASG MA Thesis Review

 Veronica Barfucci

-Veronica’s doctoral research discusses aspects of status anxiety and ontological (in)security in the Japanese government’s social media representation of the Japan Self-Defense Forces deployed overseas, focusing on the illustrative case of security operations in the African continent.
-Drawing from feminist and critical military studies, she is focused on how issues of gender and status interlink in different representations of the military.
+Veronica’s doctoral research discusses aspects of status anxiety as ontological (in)security in the Japanese government’s social media representation of the Japan Self-Defense Forces deployed overseas, focusing on the illustrative case of security operations in the African continent.
+Drawing insights from post-structural feminist theorising and critical military studies, she focuses on how these gendered representations perform Japan’s subjectivity as a military power.
 Visit Veronica's Warwick webpage hereLink opens in a new window.